JHSC Certification

 Who should take JHSC Refresher Training?

 - We welcome participants who were certified with another CPO-approved provider.
-To register you into our Refresher course, you will need to provide us with proof of your certification.
+To register you into our Refresher course, you will need to provide us with proof of your JHSC certification.